Scan time: 2-3 minutes / Read time: 3-5 minutes

 ➡️ McDonaldize your newsletter

-He argues most solo entrepreneurs run every step of their newsletter from their own head.
+His take: most solo creators run every step from inside their own head.

 Then they wonder why a week off means a week missed.